Below you will find advice specific to first year students, including help with course selection and information on AP

 All students pursuing an ABCS curriculum are recommended to complete the two initial CS courses.
-This includes both: one of the various introductory courses (CS 102, CS 104, CS 105, or CS 106) and Data Structures and Algorithms (CS 103, CS 150).
+This includes both: one of the various introductory courses (CS 102, CS 104, CS 105, or CS 106) and the Data Structures and Algorithms (CS 103, CS 150).

 It is also suggested that ABCS students complete Logic (PHIL 200) their first fall semester and Discrete Structures (MATH 182) during the first spring semester.

 Students pursuing a Minor in Computer Science are suggested to complete one of the initial CS courses in their first year.
-This will be either: one of the various introductory courses (CS 102, CS 104, CS 105, or CS 106) or Data Structures and Algorithms (CS 103, CS 150).
+This will be either: one of the various introductory courses (CS 102, CS 104, CS 105, or CS 106) or the Data Structures and Algorithms (CS 103, CS 150).

 Students pursuing a Minor in Computational Methods are suggested to complete Introduction to Computational Science (CM 151) in their first year.

 Currently the department accepts an AP Computer Science A exam score of 4 or 5 as credit for the introductory course, providing credit for CS 102.
 What this means is that you have credit for the introductory course, but it will not count as a Natural Science course for the Common Course of Study.
 This will allow you to take CS 150 (the second course in the computer science curriculum) your first semester.

 If you have enough experience to skip the introductory computer science course, but do not have AP credit, you can start in the second CS course (CS 150) with instructor approval.
 This is a decision to be considered carefully; please talk with your computer science faculty adviser and the instructor for CS 150 when considering this option.
 If you have enough background, you will be allowed to progress, but you will be required to take an upper-level elective in your third or fourth year as a replacement for the introductory course you did not take.